 Some simple examples.
 While cargo ships are expensive, the largest running cost is fuel and the large financial ‘losses’ are caused by downtime due to preventative maintenance.
 In health services, we spend a considerable amount on reducing symptoms rather than illness prevention.
 In the finance industry, many people use primitive ‘gut feeling’ approaches for investing money that can be costly.

-The next step is to create some goals.
-Continuing the examples, we need to reduce the use of cargo ship fuel.
-We might lengthen the time between preventative maintenance if we can better predict when things are likely to fail.
-In some cases we might even replace preventative maintenance with prognostics (condition based maintenance).
-In health, we need to concentrate on early detection and illness prevention.
-In finance, we need to invest in approaches we better understand and hence have a better risk.
+Consider what you might do to reduce costs.
+For example, you might lengthen the time between preventative maintenance if you can better predict when things are likely to fail.
+In some cases you might even replace preventative maintenance with prognostics (condition based maintenance).
+In health, you need to concentrate on early detection and illness prevention.
+In finance, you need to invest in approaches you better understand and hence have a better risk.

-Now think about what data describes what affects the outcomes of these scenarios.
+Think about what data describes what affects the outcomes of your high cost scenarios.
 For the cargo ship case, the use of fuel might be affected by routes and speeds.
 Sensors might detect vibration to aid ship machinery prognostics.
-In health we might have medical instrument data.
-In finance, we might have weather data that might, for example, affect investments in (grown) commodities.
+In health you might have medical instrument data.
+In finance, you might have weather data that might, for example, affect investments in (grown) commodities.

 The key thing is that, in the past, it has been very difficult for humans to use this data to derive insights.
 The combinations of data and possible methods are huge.
 This is where machine learning excels.